carbon-design-system/carbon-charts/packages/svelte/README.md

 ## Maintenance & support

-These Svelte wrappers were developed by Eric Liu.
+These Svelte components were developed by Eric Liu and Nate Stuyvesant.

 Please direct all questions regarding support, bug fixes and feature requests to [@nstuyvesant](https://github.com/nstuyvesant) and [@metonym](https://github.com/metonym).